Tropical Depression Nine Forms, Could Have Impacts for Florida Within Days

 While Hurricane Fiona and Tropical Storm Gaston continue to drift away from the United States, the next possible named system has South Florida and the Gulf region on guard.

-The area, which became Tropical Depression Nine on Friday morning, has winds of 35 miles per hour and sits over 1100 miles east-southeast of Havana, Cuba.
+The area, which became Tropical Depression Nine on Friday morning, has sustained winds of 35 miles per hour and sits over 1,100 miles east-southeast of Havana, Cuba.
 If it becomes a named system, it would be called Hermine.

 National Hurricane Center forecasters said it will move west northwestward across the southern Windward Islands.
 Models are very consistent over the next five days, taking this developing storm across the Caribbean toward the southwestern coast of Cuba.